kwhjvdkamp/ScrollToTopAndScrollToBottom/README.md

 # Scroll to top and scroll to bottom
 Buttons to scroll automatically back to top and down to the bottom of the page

-Goal
+# Working @keyframes
- Working as aspected @keyframes: color and blinking
+Working as aspected: color and blinking

 ## Versions & packages
 > Angular CLI: 14.2.10